cython/cython/.github/code-of-conduct.md

 * Robert Bradshaw
 * Ralf Gommers

-If your report involves any members of the Committee, or if they feel they have a conflict of interest in handling it, then they will recuse themselves from considering your report.
+If your report involves any members of the Committee, or if they feel they have a conflict of interest in handling it, then they will step aside and not involve themselves from considering your report.
 Alternatively, if for any reason you feel uncomfortable making a report to the Committee, then you can also contact senior NumFOCUS staff at [conduct@numfocus.org](https://numfocus.org/code-of-conduct#persons-responsible).

 ## Incident reporting resolution & Code of Conduct enforcement